D-dimer: Thrombotic disease

-In interpretation of the D-dimer, for patients over age 50, a value of (patient's age) × 10 μg/L may be abnormal.
+In interpretation of the D-dimer, a value above 500 μg/L is considered abnormal.
+Since 2001 there have been numerous studies that show for patients over age 50, a value of (patient's age) × 10 μg/L may be abnormal; this has been validated in multiple different D-dimer assays.
+This has now been incorporated in clinical practice guidelines.

 History

-D-dimer was originally identified, described and named in the 1970s (Fibrinolysis, Dr P J Gaffney) and found its diagnostic application in the 1990s.
+D-dimer was originally identified, described and named in 1973, at the National Institute for Medical Research in Mill Hill, Greater London.

+It found its diagnostic application in the 2000s.
+Its use has now been formalised in clinical practice guidelines.